CloudMonitor

 -

-Do not set the memory alert threshold to a low value.
-Memory is used not only for running queries but also for metadata and caches.
-A specific amount of memory is consumed even when the instance is idle.
+Do not set the memory alert threshold too low.
+Memory is used for queries, metadata, and caches, so some memory is consumed even when the instance is idle.

 Worker memory usage (%)

-This metric reflects the memory usage of a worker node.
+Reflects memory usage of individual worker nodes.
 Recommended alert rules:

 -